Frank Yeboah

-Frank Yeboah (born 13 November 1974) is a Ghanaian educationist and politician.
+Frank Yeboah (born 13 November 1974) is a Ghanaian Chartered Accountant and politician.
 He is a Member of Parliament for the Atwima Nwabiagya North Constituency in the Ashanti Region.
 He was elected on the ticket of the New Patriotic Party (NPP) in the 2024 general elections.

 Early life and education

 Frank Yeboah hails from Darbaa in the Ashanti Region of Ghana.
 He attended Prempeh College, where he completed his Senior Secondary School Certificate Examination (SSSCE) in 1993.

 He holds the following academic and professional qualifications: